numpde/idom/docs/README.md

 - `sphinx-build -b html docs/source docs/build`
 - `python scripts/run_docs.py`

-The first command constructs the static HTML and any Javascript.
+The first command constructs the static HTML and any JavaScript.
 The latter actually runs the web server that serves the content.